Department of Foreign Affairs and Trade

 Some international crises and emergencies require an exceptional response to help Australians in need.
-This includes incidents such as natural disasters, terrorist attacks or pandemics.
+These include incidents such as natural disasters, terrorist attacks and pandemics.

 In such cases, we may deploy expert teams to assist affected Australians, liaise with families, work with local authorities, support Australians trying to leave the area, and provide crisis updates and travel advice.

-We provide assistance related to the welfare of Australians in a range of situations, including cases involving mental health, when someone is sick but not hospitalised, when someone has an appearance in Court, and kidnapping and parental child abduction cases.
+We provide assistance related to the welfare of Australians in a range of situations, including cases involving mental health, when someone is sick but not hospitalised, when someone has an appearance in court, and kidnapping and child abduction cases.

-While this is about the same as 2016–17, it represents an overall decrease of 29% over the past five years.
+This represents an overall decrease of 8% over the past five years.